| |

 computers, they'll be people waiting in line

-somebody 2 talk to.
+somebody to talk to.
 I met a Swedish

-was looking 4 a ride 2 Hermosa Beach.
+was looking for a ride to Hermosa Beach.

 Wow, how cool is that! |